Road to Freedom (album): Release and reception

-The album was first released in the UK in 1991 on the label Talkin' Loud.
+Road to Freedom was first released in the UK in 1991 on the label Talkin' Loud.
 It was later released in the United States on Polygram Records with some changes in the track list.
 On the British edition, the songs "All I Have" and "Step Right On" are dub versions, but for the US release they were replaced with vocal versions.
 The album was re-released as a limited edition in 1993 with an additional disc, a remix EP of "Apparently Nothing."

 The album was critically well received.
 Trouser Press described it as "a masterpiece of understated soul, a seamless blend of samplers and studio musicians and a blueprint for the nascent acid jazz and trip-hop movements."
 The Milwaukee Journal Sentinel listed it as among the ten best albums of 1991, with reviewer Robert Tanzilo noting that "[t]he cream of London's jazz/soul posse get the formula right...."
 The Atlanta Journal-Constitution stated that "[w]ith each track on "Road to Freedom," the road gets a little easier to travel."
 Billboard magazine wrote favorably of the album, stating that it "easily stands the test of time, thanks to clever, well-crafted tunes that are steeped in retro-funk and R&B sensibilities."
-In 2004, the album was featured at number 84 in an Observer poll of 100 music industry professionals of "The 100 Greatest British Albums".
+In 2004, it was featured at number 84 in an Observer poll of 100 music industry professionals of "The 100 Greatest British Albums".
 In its review at the time, The Observer indicated that the album did not reach the sales it deserved as "a record that revels in understated soul and sample-savvy jazz, rare groove and hip hop."